JI-Siam/Next-Courses/README.md

-This program is made to determine the next semester available courses for AIUB cse bachelor's program .
+This program is created to determine the next semester available courses for AIUB cse bachelor's program .
 The program takes manual input , when inputed the completed courses available courses for next semester is showed